ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 * If you accidentaly delete the ATS, you have to create a new STS before creating a new ATS.
 The old STS will not re-bind to a new ATS.
 If this is the problem, no logs will appear in the ATS or ATR.

+* For problems with AT events, use the [Event Linter](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-ibm_event_fields#validate) to verify that your event content is valid.

 #### My service name is wrong in the LogDNA lines